 The Pig Bel disease is quite common among the people (especially the children) of Papua New Guinea, who contract it from the consumption of improperly cleaned and cooked meat from a pig.
 Although relatively rare in the United States, the cases that have shown up have rarely been associated with pork consumption.

 If infection by the “Type C” strain of clostridium perfringens leads to Pig Bel disease, hospitalization is almost always necessary due to the dehydration that resulting from the symptoms.
 Possible treatment may include rehydration via intravenous means.
 Because it involves infection and necrosis of the intestines, in which living bodily tissue quite literally dies, Pig Bel disease is quite often fatal.

 If you or a loved one has developed Pig Bel disease, you should be aware of your legal rights.
 The Texas Food Poisoning Lawyer at Hill Law Firm has experience in San Antonio taking on some of the largest companies in the world in food contamination illnesses lawsuits.
 If you or a loved one has been injured or killed by food contamination or food poisoning, please call the Texas Food Poisoning Injury Lawyer at Hill Law Firm today.
-It is extremely important that you contact an attorney quickly to protect your rights.
+It is extremely important that you contact a San Antonio personal injury lawyer quickly to protect your rights.